-Steve Fairchild joined Mike London's staff on Jan.
-30, 2013 as the offensive coordinator and quarterbacks coach.
-Fairchild comes to Charlottesville boasting 31 years of coaching experience at both the NFL and collegiate levels, including 16 seasons as an offensive coordinator.
+Steve Fairchild enters his third season at Virginia as the offensive coordinator and quarterbacks coach.
+Fairchild boasts 34 years of coaching experience at both the NFL and collegiate levels, including 18 seasons as an offensive coordinator.

 At Colorado State, Fairchild also was the offensive coordinator (1997-2000) and quarterbacks coach (1993-96) during the Rams’ football rise.
 From 1993-2000 Colorado State won the Western Athletic Conference three times and the Mountain West Conference twice and was nationally ranked at various times during that span.
 During Fairchild’s four seasons as the offensive coordinator, three Colorado State players were honored as the league’s offensive player of the year and the Rams won three bowl games.
 In 1997, quarterback Moses Moreno was the WAC offensive player of the year and helped Colorado State finish No. 1 in the league in total and scoring offense.